wernerth94/rl_al/doc/notes.md

 | Sentiment Class.     | CNN        | 100    | 5           |

 ## Further Ideas
+### Reducing noise in the Environment
+For each added sample, we generate augmentation and also add them to the pool <br>

 ### Dueling Networks
 Disentangling Internal State and Sample-Dependent state <br>
 Serving them as two independent inputs <br>